Shree-G/cse15l-lab-reports/lab-report-4-week-8.md

 ![Snip1 Their code](snip1TheirCode.PNG)

-For Question 1, I think this is a fix that could be implemented super easily, because we need to check for blocks of code that have backticks surrounding them first before going ahead with the program.
+For Question 1, I think this is a fix that could be implemented super easily, because we need to check for blocks of code that have backticks surrounding them first before going ahead with the program. sjfskdfh

 ## Snippet 2: